Coding-Competition-Team/runner/README.md

 # Runner
-Runner is meant to simply deployment of isolated challenges during a CTF.
+Runner is meant to simplify deployment of isolated challenges during a CTF.
 Runner utlises Portainer to deploy challenges and allows the deployment of isolated challenges.
 Isolated challenges are challegnes unique to each user.

 Features:
 - Deploy isolated challenges